 Don’t drink and drive, it will wreak havoc with your upholstery.
 If you have a beer stain on your upholstery, sponge the stain with rubbing alcohol and then proceed to rub bar soap onto it.
 Leave plenty of time for this to soak in and dry.
 When the area has dried, gently brush over it with a nail brush.
 Repeat this process and the stain will soon be gone.

-8 – Coffee stains
+8 – Coffee Stains

-Eminently refreshing yet endlessly frustrating once spilled.
+Eminently refreshing yet endlessly frustrating once spilt.
 Coffee stains need to be tackled immediately to prevent soaked-in persistent stains.
-Firstly, instead of rubbing it, blot the spot where the coffee has been spilled.
+Firstly, instead of rubbing it, blot the spot where the coffee has been spilt.
 Pat it dry with a kitchen towel, tissue or any car cleaning cloth you have lying around.
 Continue to pat it with a damp cloth to draw out as much of the stain as possible.
 This way, you have improved your likelihood of being able to remove the stain when you have access to more advanced cleaning products upon arriving home.

 7 – Cheese Stains

 What goes best with fast food stains?
 Cheese stains!
 Greasy cheese stains can ruin any upholstery, particularly leather.
 The best way to remove these stains is to apply a solution of mild soap and lukewarm water on the offending stain with a sponge.
-Wipe this dry with a clean cloth and, if a greasy stain persists, try covering the stain with a powdered absorbent such as corn meal or baking soda.
+Wipe this dry with a clean cloth and, if a greasy stain persists, try covering the stain with a powdered absorbent such as cornmeal or baking soda.
 Do not rub this powder in, instead leave it plenty of time to soak in naturally.
 After waiting at least an hour, gently brush the powder off using a stiff-bristled brush.
-Continue repeating this process until all of the grease stain is removed.
+Continue repeating this process until all of the grease stains is removed.

 6 – Fast food rubbish/grease